Flag of Sioux Falls, South Dakota: History

 The CESFBCSF tried multiple times to go to the city council and wrote them a letter to adopt the flag, but the city council had little interest.
 In 2016 the flag was introduced to the city council and former mayor, Mike Huether, but the council was busy with other issues.
 The CESFBCSF thought that the cost would be a potential issue and offered to pay for flags, but there was still no interest.

 Despite a lack of interest from the city council and mayor, there was a grassroots support-building effort to build community interest, which led local media to call it "The People's Flag".
 Local media identified the flag as a symbol of the community and it was displayed at homes, businesses and even a local march.
 Downtown businesses contributed to the grassroots effort through flag-related sales.

 There was a renewed push to get the flag approved in 2018 after the election of a new mayor, Paul Ten Haken.
 The council had concerns the flag would not have copyright protection, but it was argued that a flag in the public domain would be for all people.
 The city officially adopted the flag when it was approved unanimously by the Sioux Falls City Council on July 10, 2018.
 By November 2018, the flag was being flown in front of city buildings and inside the mayor's office.

 Local businesses and organizations have embraced the flag by creating flag merchandise.
 The flag has appeared on t-shirts of local businesses, on the jersey of the Sioux Falls Skyforce professional basketball team, and even on a Metallica concert graphic.

+In a 2022 NAVA survey, the flag received an A grade and was rated in the top 25 of over 300 flags introduced since 2015.